-• Buy a bottled drink for someone who looks thirsty (homeless, construction worker, mail carrier, police officer, bus driver, etc.).
+3. Buy a bottled drink for someone who looks thirsty (homeless person, construction worker, mail carrier, police officer, bus driver, etc.).

-• Instead of Save a Drink, Save a Life for Lent, consider doing it for 40 days starting now.
+4. Instead of skipping your daily coffee (or other drink) for Lent, consider doing it for 40 days starting now.
 Donate the proceeds to charity.

-• Donate bottled water to a local disaster relief agency or funds to support disaster relief through American Red Cross.
+5. Donate bottled water to a local disaster relief agency.
+Or give funds to support disaster relief through American Red Cross.
 Visit http://www.redcross.org for more information.

-• Invite neighbors over for dessert or host a Christmas party for the whole block.
+7. Invite neighbors over for dessert or host a party for the whole block.

-• Babysit for a Mommies’ Day Out or Date Night Childcare event at your church.
-If you collect donations, think about giving to the Dave Thomas Foundation for Adoption.
-Visit http://www.davethomasfoundation.org/ for more information.
+8. Babysit for a Parent’s Day Out or Date Night Childcare event at church.
+If you collect donations, consider the Dave Thomas Foundation for Adoption.
+Visit http://www.davethomasfoundation.org/ to learn more.